-Solid forms of chlorine are very strong oxidizing agents and have been responsible for causing several shipboard fires when combined with fuel or oil.
-Fires on a ship or offshore oil platform are especially dangerous because the only place to escape a fire that can’t be extinguished is going overboard.
+Solid forms of chlorine are very strong oxidizing agents and have been responsible for causing several shipboard fires when combined with fuel or oil.2 Fires on a ship or offshore oil platform are especially dangerous because the only place to escape a fire that can’t be extinguished is going overboard.
 For this reason, the USEPA approved use of brominated resins for general marine purification applications, which is why bromine is commonly used in marine, shipboard and off-shore platform applications where chlorine can be hazardous due to confined spaces and the potential for fires.

 As early as 1933, researchers first suggested using bromine to disinfect water.
 They found little difference in the disinfecting activity of chlorine and bromine.
 In 1967, Dow Chemical created a halogenated ion exchange resin, which opened up use of bromine in offshore water treatment applications and iodine in emergency and temporary water systems.
 This work revealed these resins have an unusually high affinity for halogens, especially for iodine.
 Since then, a number of improvements and modifications were made in the formulations of brominated and iodinated resins to enhance their chemical characteristics and anti-microbiological performance.
 Initially, these resins were used as a way of metering iodine or bromine into a stream of water going to a retention tank.
 The halogen was used as a residual to kill microorganisms over time.

-A major discovery in 1969 changed how iodinated resins are used.
-It was discovered that contaminated water, passed through a bed of iodinated resin, was instantaneously purified.
+A major discovery in 1969 changed how iodinated resins are used.3 It was discovered that contaminated water, passed through a bed of iodinated resin, was instantaneously purified.
 This meant a properly designed iodinated resin bed would kill all measurable microbiological contamination.
 Residual iodine could be removed immediately after passing through the resin bed.
-Two researchers also demonstrated that merely creating physical contact between the microbiological contamination and the resin kills bacteria even without an iodine residual.
+Two researchers4 also demonstrated that merely creating physical contact between the microbiological contamination and the resin kills bacteria even without an iodine residual.
 This is especially important for people who are sensitive to iodine and need emergency or temporary supplies of water free of iodine residue.
 Iodinated and brominated resins are ideal for small and medium scale point-of-use/point-of-entry (POU/POE) water systems for marine and short-term emergency and temporary uses.
 These systems can be very practical because they require: